Mauritius Without Overplanning: Anirudh and Gargi’s Mauritius Trip with Thrillophilia

 The staff noticed.

-By the second day, what started as a concern had quietly turned into one of the most thoughtful parts of the trip.
+By the second day, what started as a concern had quietly turned into one of the most thoughtful parts of the trip and found its place on Anirudh's Mauritius review on Thrillophilia's platform.

 Not Doing Everything Felt Right